Portsmouth Harbour: Today

-Today, Brittany Ferries operates a three times daily service to Caen, daily to St Malo, daily to Le Havre and offers a high-speed seasonal service to Cherbourg, which runs daily.
-On Friday, Saturday & Sunday it is increased to twice daily.
+Today, Brittany Ferries operates a three times daily service to Caen, daily to St Malo, daily to Le Havre and offers a high-speed seasonal service to Cherbourg, which runs daily; on Friday, Saturday & Sunday it runs twice daily.
 Brittany Ferries also has up to six sailings a week to Spain with two departures to Bilbao and four to Santander.

 Condor Ferries have two sailings a day to the Channel Islands with a morning sailing to the Islands with the passenger and freight ferry Commodore Clipper and an evening sailing to the islands with the freight-only ferry Commodore Goodwill.

 The sole remaining P&O service to Bilbao ceased in September 2010 but has since been replaced by Brittany Ferries as of April 2011 with two sailings a week using their modern and fast ferry Cap Finistere which can make the trip from Portsmouth to Bilbao in 24 hours with a top cruising speed of 27 knots.

-On 10 May 2011 the New Terminal building at the newly renamed Portsmouth International Port' was opened by Vince Cable MP.
+On 10 May 2011 the New Terminal building at the newly renamed Portsmouth International Port was opened by Vince Cable MP.

 As well as the regular ferry sailings there were 45 cruise ships that called at the port during 2018 with several of them being turnaround calls.
 Regular calls are undertaken by CMV Cruises, Crystal Cruises, Hapag Lloyd, Phoenix Reisen, Saga Cruises, Viking Ocean Cruises, Windstar Cruises.